samjulien/blog/_posts/2018-07-27-how-to-create-angular-apps-with-auth0-and-stackblitz.markdown

 > Earlier, we also updated those values in `src/environments/environment.ts` to match the Settings values.

-The other two properties we should define that are optional are `responseType` and `redirectUri`.
+The other two properties we should define that are optional are `responseType`, `redirectUri`, and `scope`.

 `responseType` can be any space-separated list of the values `code`, `token`, and `id_token`, which are [tokens used by Auth0](https://auth0.com/docs/tokens).
 It defaults to `token` unless a `redirectUri` is provided, then it defaults to `code`.
 Here, we select both `id_token` and `token`.